ajernandes/BoilerKey-Chrome/README.md

 **This will NOT remove the BoilerKey device!**

 If you delete the BoilerKey device being used by the extension (`BoilerKey_Chrome` or `BoilerKey_Chrome_XXXX`), it **will stop working!** If you would like to continue using the extension, you can clear data and complete setup again.

+## Privacy
+This extension collects your login details for Purdue websites.
+When you enter your credentials into the setup window, the extension will use these credentials to log into your Purdue account and create a BoilerKey.
+The username and pin are stored along with the BoilerKey **only on your local computer**.
+This means that I do not have access to them, nor are they sent anywhere else.
+These credentials are used to generate username and password pairs which will bypass 2fa (DuoMobile) when using the auto-login functionality.
+They are not used in any other way.